ldrolez/clyphx-live11/README.md

 Starting with version 2.7.0, the code was modified to work with Live 11 and above.
 If you find any bugs, please report them using the Issue tab above.

-You can still use it but do not try to get support on nativeKONTROL forums, it is not supported by them anymore.
+Do not try to get support on nativeKONTROL forums, this free version is not supported by them anymore.

 ![Advanced Ableton Control Macros](https://drolez.com/blog/i/ableton-advanced-macros.gif)

 ## Installation

-* Get the ZIP in the releases.
+* Get the ZIP in 'Releases'.
 * Unzip it in Ableton browser path 'User Library/Remote Scripts' (create the directory if not present)
 * Restart Ableton Live
-* Add ClyphX as a new control surface in Ableton's preferences (input and output = None)
+* Add 'ClyphX' as a new control surface in Ableton's preferences (input and output = None)
 * Enjoy!

 ## More information